SpikeAgent/SpikeAgent/README.md

 - Add your new paths
 - Restart the container

 **Note:** Docker containers cannot mount new volumes at runtime - a restart is required.
-The app UI will show you the exact command to run if it detects an unmounted path.

 **Troubleshooting:**